All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 Rehab 4 Alcoholism is able to match you to any alcohol or substance rehab in Hampshire.

-We offer a free and comprehensive assessment to ensure your needs are best met throughout the process.
+We offer a free and comprehensive assessment to ensure your needs are best met throughout the process, matching you with a rehab that will take care of your unique needs and provide you with extensive inpatient, outpatient and aftercare services.

 We are here to get you headed in the right direction, and we’ll be there for you every step of the way.